GeorgMeore/scripts/README.md

 ### `mmv`
 This script allows you to mass-move files.

-It takes as arguments a list of files to move and opens with your `$EDITOR` a temporary file containing those names, one per line (names are assumed to have no newlines), which can then be edited.
+It takes a list of files to move as arguments and opens a temporary file containing those names one per line with your `$EDITOR` (names are assumed to have no newlines).
+You can then edit it.
 When the editor is closed, the files are moved.

 ### `news`
 A script for viewing rss feed updates.